Remi-Coulom/joedb/doc/source/stored_procedures.rst

    each-other's writes is quadratic in the number of clients, which does not scale.
  - When connecting over an unreliable network connection, a write transaction may leave the server locked.
-This can be handled by setting the server's timeout, but it will be a source of bad performance, and trying to handle timeouts gracefully is difficult.
+The server timeout can get rid of stale locks after a while, but it will halt all processing for the duration of the timeout.
+This is not acceptable when the server has to remain available.

 So journal sharing is a great way to handle backups, caching, or local concurrency, but is not efficient when many remote clients are writing